adamjst/nbaS19/README.md

 step3_concatenator
     -Creates one giant table from all spreadsheets

-step4_splitdate
-    -Separates year from date

-step5_alignment
-    -correctly aligns the team names and points totals into correct columns

 step6_transitivity
     -Picks out random year, then picks out random 3 teams to test transitivity